Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 }

-Key Takeaway: Notice how we apply multiple independent patterns to the same keyed stream.
-Each CEP.pattern() call creates a separate NFA instance per key (per user), so patterns are evaluated independently and do not interfere with each other.
-The keyBy(Transaction::getUserId) call is critical — it ensures that patterns only match events belonging to the same user.
+Key Takeaway: The pipeline applies multiple independent patterns to the same keyed stream.
+Each CEP.pattern() call creates a separate NFA instance per key (per user), so patterns are evaluated independently and do not interfere with one another.
+The keyBy(Transaction::getUserId) call is essential because it ensures that patterns match only those events belonging to the same user.

 Hands-On: IoT Sensor Anomaly Detection

-Our second pipeline detects anomalies in IoT sensor data.
-The pattern we want to catch: a sensor reports three consecutive rising temperature readings above a threshold within one minute, followed by a pressure drop.
-This sequence often indicates an impending equipment failure.
+The second pipeline detects anomalies in IoT sensor data.
+The target pattern is a sensor reporting three consecutive rising temperature readings above a threshold within one minute, followed by a pressure drop.
+The sequence frequently indicates an impending equipment failure.
+In a production setting, the detected anomalies would be persisted in a time-series database optimised for preprocessed data, and the underlying sensor readings could be supplied to forecasting models for predictive maintenance.

 Sensor Event Class